-- 1. To hold fire overnight, fill heater about one-half to two-thirds full of good wood (logs preferred) and close two lower draft regulators.
-Adjust upper draft regulator to where the space between the opening and regulator is 1⁄2".
-A good method of adjusting is to close the draft regulator completely then open to left 11⁄2 turns.
-This will give the 1⁄2" opening. - 2.
-If more heat is desired, open bottom draft regulators 11⁄2 turns.
+- To hold fire overnight, fill heater about one-half to two-thirds full of good wood (logs preferred) and close two lower draft regulators.
+Adjust upper draft regulator to where the space between the regulator is 1/8".
+A good method of adjusting is to close the draft regulator completely then open to left 1 1/4 turns.
+This will give the 1/8" opening.
+See "Here's How Your Heater Works" page 3. - 2.
+If more heat is desired, open bottom draft regulator 11⁄4 turns.
 This will permit fuel to burn somewhat faster and generate more heat.
 However, you may find that the fire will not hold as long as desired.
 After some experience, you will learn just how to operate your heater for best results. - 3.
-In the morning, after the heater has been holding the fire overnight and more heat is needed, you should close top regulator, open fire door and stir up coals of fire, pull coals to front of heater, add desired amount of wood.
-Open both bottom regulators, until fire is burning well and then set to desired position.
-NOTE: Be sure cast iron door is securely closed.
+In the morning, after the heater has been holding the fire overnight and more heat is needed, you should close top regulator, open fire door and adjustable blade in baffle, stir up coals of fire, pull coals to front of heater, add desired amount of wood, and open both bottom regulators until fire is burning well and then set to desired position.
+Close adjustable blade.
+NOTE: Be sure fire door is securely closed.
 With proper draft adjustment and wood loading fire can be held for 12 to 17 hours.